Sausage and Cheese Stuffed Crêpes

 1. Step 1:

-How to make pancakes with sausage and cheese?
-Prepare all the necessary ingredients.
-Milk, water and eggs should be at room temperature to make the dough successful.
-Therefore, take them out of the refrigerator in advance — 1-2 hours in advance.
+How do you make sausage and cheese crêpes?
+Gather all your ingredients.
+The milk, water, and eggs should be at room temperature for the best batter, so take them out of the fridge 1–2 hours ahead.

 2. Step 2:

-Wash the eggs with soap.
-In a deep bowl, whisk the eggs with sugar and salt.
-It is not necessary to beat up to foam.
-Then add the milk and mix until smooth.
+Wash the eggs.
+In a deep bowl, whisk the eggs with the sugar and salt — no need to whip them to a foam.
+Then add the milk and stir until smooth.

 3. Step 3:

-Sift the flour so that it is saturated with oxygen and the pancakes turn out to be airy.
-Pour more than half of the flour into a deep bowl, add soda there, mix.
-Make a recess in the flour and pour the egg-milk liquid component of the dough into it.
-Stir with a whisk until smooth.
-Add the rest of the flour in small portions until it becomes difficult to mix.
+Sift the flour so it takes in air and the crêpes turn out light.
+Put a little over half the flour in a deep bowl, add the baking soda, and stir.
+Make a well in the flour and pour in the egg-and-milk mixture.
+Whisk until smooth.
+Add the rest of the flour in small additions, until it gets hard to stir.

 4. Step 4:

-You should get a homogeneous thick dough.
-Dilute it with water until you get the desired consistency.
-This means that you may take more or less flour than indicated in the recipe - keep this in mind.
+You should have a smooth, thick batter.
+Thin it out with the water until it reaches the right consistency.
+This means you may end up using more or less flour than the recipe lists — keep that in mind.

 5. Step 5: